-The Winter residency coincides with a few interesting local cultural events, such as the Africadoc festival for documentary film in December.
+The Autumn/Winter residency coincides with a few interesting local cultural events, such as the Africadoc festival for documentary film in December.

 This residency period falls in the dry season.
 Expect afternoon temperatures between 25 and 30 degrees and night temperatures around 20 degrees Celsius.